Click here to go to home page

 BOARD OF DIRECTORS

-Claire Stanley, Vice-Chair
+Claire Stanley, Chair

-Dan Berland, Treasurer
+Dan Berland, Co-Vice-Chair

 National Association of State Directors of Developmental Disabilities Services (NASDDDS)

-Laura Weidner, Immediate Past CCD Chair
+Carol Tyson, Immediate Past CCD Chair

 At Large Directors: